Workbook Health # 1

 She is a non smoker. her leisure activities include watching TV, going to the movies and visits to the casino.
 She drives everywhere.

 Mrs X’s actions were not wrong.
 An interest in her health took her to the physician’s clinic; however, they did not include eliminating or reducing the causes of the problems she was facing.
+It didn’t include self-care on return home.

 Under our health program she would take a look at the health risk factors that apply to her, and take actions to reduce them.
 She would calculate her body mass index( BMI) and check out our healthy eating guide.

-She is overweight, so she decides to lose 5-10% of her body weight.
+This would be a better decision: Mrs ‘X’ is overweight, so she decides to lose 5-10% of her body weight.
 To avoid quick fixes she allows herself 5-6 months to do so.

 She plans to use our Healthy Eating Guide, this would help her work out a diet which is nutritious and low in calories.
 She learns to shop wisely for grocery and save money by eating less and the right foods.